 You’ll be surprised when you travel to Peru.
 Peru has sand deserts, aqua-blue lakes, mountains higher than 5000 metres, and of course, some damn good ceviche.

 Taparaco breathed heavily.
 I felt his breaths with my legs pressed against his body.
-Taparaco was the horse I hired to do the Rainbow Mountain tour.
+Taparaco was the horse I rode for the Rainbow Mountain tour.
 Rainbow Mountain is located outside of Cusco, Peru.
 It’s also known as Vinicunca or The Mountain of Colors.
-I paid 100 soles for the Rainbow Mountain day tour which included transportation from Cusco to the base of the hike, … [Read more...]
+I paid 100 soles for the Rainbow Mountain day tour which included transportation from Cusco to the base of the hike, a … [Read more...]

 The Oasis Huacachina sandboarding and dune buggy rides are fun.
 But there are a few things you should know before spending your money.
 The So-called Oasis Huacachina Desert I didn’t realize there was a sand desert in Peru until I saw my friend’s travel photo.
 Ignorant me.
 But the photos are deceiving.
 Huacachina is not as beautiful as it seems.
 The town and surrounding … [Read more...]